kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 ### Proposal: `kubectl` WebSocket Executor and Fallback Executor

-This enhancement proposes adding a `WebSocketExecutor` to `kubectl`, implementing the WebSocket client using the latest subprotocol version (`v4.channel.k8s.io`).
+This enhancement proposes adding a `WebSocketExecutor` to `kubectl`, implementing the WebSocket client using a new subprotocol version (`v5.channel.k8s.io`).
 Additionally, we propose creating a `FallbackExecutor` to address client/server version skew.
 The `FallbackExecutor` first attempts to upgrade the connection with the `WebSocketExecutor`, then falls back to the legacy `SPDYExecutor`, if the upgrade is